IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 3.71.9 Security Considerations

-TBD:
+Authorization Client and Authorization Server claiming compliance with this profile SHALL fufill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], especially:

 - All HTTP transaction must be secured by using TLS or equivalent transport security.

-- The Authorization Client may be grouped with a ATNA Secure Node or Secure Application if a higher level of security is appropriate.
+- Authorization Clients SHALL verify the identity of the Authorization Server, either by validating the TLS certificate chain or by other reliable methods.

+- Authorization codes SHALL be for single use and short-lived with a lifetime less or equal to 5 minutes.

+- Access token SHALL be short-lived with a lifetime of 1 hour or less.
+A lifetime less or equal to 5 minutes is RECOMMENDED.

+- Refresh token MAY be long lived.

+- To reduce the attack surface, client claims and authorization grants SHALL be the minimal.
+I.e., the authorizatiom grant scope requested by the Authorization Client shall be the minimal required scope for the resource request to be used for.

 #### 3.71.9.1 Security Audit Considerations

-##### 3.71.9.1.1 Authorization Server Specific Security Considerations

-The Authorization Servers typically produce an audit record for any failed attempt to obtain authorization.
+Authorization Servers SHOULD produce an audit record for any failed attempt to obtain authorization.
 IHE does not specify the format of audit records for authorization servers.
-IHE does not specify the means of obtaining audit records.

-##### 3.71.9.1.2 Authorization Client Specific Security Considerations

-The Authorization Client may generate an audit message when an authorized transaction is performed or attempted.
-The Authorization Client is sometimes a device that lacks audit access or has very limited audit capabilities, so this audit capability is not mandated.
+Authorization Clients MAY generate an audit message when an authorized transaction is performed or attempted.

 |                                   | Field Name              | Opt             | Value Constraints|